tanpatil13/ssVERDICT_strongGradient/README.md

-# ssVERDICT: Self-Supervised VERDICT-MRI for Enhanced Prostate Tumour Characterisation
+# Self-Supervised Learning for Microstructural MRI: Enhancing Prostate Cancer Tumour Characterization with Ultra-Strong Gradient dMRI

 This code extends the work discussed in the publication ssVERDICT: Self-Supervised VERDICT-MRI for Enhanced Prostate Tumour Characterisation by Snigdha Sen et al.